williato/MCW-Serverless-architecture/Hands-on-lab/HOL step-by-step - Serverless architecture.md

 ### Task 7: Retrieve the URI for each secret

-When you set the App Settings for the Function App in the next section below, you will need to reference the URI of a secret in Key Vault, including the version number.
+When you set the App Settings for the Function App in the next exercise, you will need to reference the URI of a secret in Key Vault, including the version number.
 To do this, perform the following steps for each secret and **copy the values** to Notepad or similar text application.

 1. Open your Key Vault instance in the portal.